 It’s new construction.
 Minnesota requires a passive radon mitigation system installed in every new house; this doesn’t mean radon will be eliminated, it just means the chances for elevated radon levels will be reduced.

 The home already has a mitigation system.
 If the system is working properly, the radon levels are probably very low.
 We’ve never found high radon levels in a home with a working mitigation system.

 I’m going to do my own test.
-That’s fine, but it won’t be part of the real estate transaction.
+That’s fine, but it can’t be part of the real estate transaction.

 Radon is a conspiracy of the government.
 Oh boy.
 We’ve heard this before, and we’re not going to get into that discussion… but just for the sake of argument, let’s say radon is a conspiracy.
 Who cares?
 Even if radon was only a perceived health problem, it would still be a liability.

 We’ve put together a ton of information about radon and radon testing in Minnesota.
 Click on any of the links below for more information.